Interoperability

 Google Scholar Example

-3. The metadata is converted into a URL query that queries the library's collections in the discovery service, and
+• URL query formation: This collective metadata is converted into a URL query designed to search the library's collections through its discovery service.

 To link Google Scholar to an affiliation: